Welcome to Resilient First Coast

 What is Resilient First Coast?

-Resilient Fist Coast (RFC) is the regional resiliency collaborative for Northeast Florida, which includes Baker, Clay, Duval, Flagler, Nassau, Putnam, and St. Johns counties.
+Resilient First Coast (RFC) is the regional resiliency collaborative for Northeast Florida, which includes Baker, Clay, Duval, Flagler, Nassau, Putnam, and St. Johns counties.

 It is a formal partnership to work together to improve the resilience of the region.
 It is comprised of local governments, businesses, non-profit organizations, academia, and federal/ state agencies.
 A network of resiliency collaboratives exists in Florida and throughout the nation.